wdawson/okta.github.io/_source/_posts/2018-05-24-what-is-the-oauth2-implicit-grant-type.md

 layout: blog_post
 title: "What is the OAuth 2.0 Implicit Grant Type?"
 author: aaronpk
 description: "The Implicit Grant Type is a way for a single-page JavaScript app to get an access token without an intermediate code exchange step.
-It was originally created for use by JavaScript apps (which don't have a way to safely store secrets) but is generally no longer recommended."
+It was originally created for use by JavaScript apps (which don't have a way to safely store secrets) but is only recommended in specific situations."
 tags: [oauth]
 tweets:
 - "What is the #oauth2 Implicit Grant Type?
 Read @aaronpk’s article here:"